Getting Started With Blackboard

 To set the enrollment option for your course, click on the Control Panel button, then select Course Settings, then select Enrollment Options.

-When you are ready to make your course available to students, click on the Control Panel button, then select Course Settings, then select Course Availability.
+When you are ready to make your course available to students, go to the Control Panel, then select Customization, then Propertied.
+Scroll to #3 Course Availability, click in the Yes radio button and Submit.

 Once you have made the course available for students to access, be sure to let them know what the course title is in the Blackboard system and how to login.
 If you have selected the self enrollment option, and are using the optional access code, let them know the access code you created for them to enroll in your course.
 Remember that access codes are case sensitive and it is easy to confuse some letters and numbers (such as a lowercase "L"and the number "1" and the letter "o" and the number zero) so be very clear in your instructions.